Cable & Twist Stitches

 Cable and Twist stitches have a shaping effect that in a way is similar to a Rib Stitch, in that they create both relief and depth to any project by creating raised ridges.
-However, Cable and Twist patterns differ in that these ridges are knitted, so the yarn crisscrosses the surface of the fabric to give a braided or lattice effect.
+However, Cable and Twist patterns differ in that these ridges are knitted.
+The yarn crisscrosses the surface of the fabric to give a braided or lattice effect.

 Cable stitches create a very dense fabric with little flexibility than normal knitting with a much narrower gauge.
 They are often associated with Celtic designs particularly Aran knitting named after the islands off the west coast of Ireland.